 - has been regularly trained, examined or treated by the official in a professional capacity

-An actual or apparent conflict of interest may further occur, amongst others, if the Official, irrespective of the payment of receipt of remuneration or any other consideration, during the period of one year (365 days) before a show at which the Official officiates:
+An actual or apparent conflict of interest may further occur, amongst others, if the Official, irrespective of the payment or receipt of a remuneration or any other consideration, during the period of one year (365 days) before a show at which the Official officiates:

 - was involved in similar activities with an exhibitor at that show.

-13. b) if, during the show a conflict of interests of which the exhibitor was un-aware becomes apparent, the following options are available:
+b) If, during the show a conflict of interests of which the exhibitor was un-aware becomes apparent, the following options are available:

-- the judge or probationer judge will suspend his/her duties for the duration of the class and respective championship
+- the judge or probationer judge will suspend his/her duties for the duration of the class and the championship where the conflict exists

-- a published reserve judge or another judge from the judges panel may be used for the class and respective championship
+- a published reserve judge or another judge from the judges’ panel may be used for the class and the championship where the conflict exists

 - a reserve Ringmaster